-The members of our Sustainability Committee are Messrs.
-Chung, Crisp and Joyce and Ms. Cooksen.
+The members of our Sustainability Committee are Ms. Cooksen and Messrs.
+Chung, Crisp and Joyce.
 Mr. Chung is the Chairman of this committee.
-This committee oversees the Company's material sustainability matters.
+This committee oversees the Company's material environmental, social, and sustainability matters.

-The primary purpose of our Sustainability Committee is to assist the Board in overseeing our compliance with all laws, regulations and Company policies and procedures related to material environmental, social and governance ("ESG") matters, including governance in relation to such matters, and to oversee management's process for establishing and implementing a strategy to integrate sustainability into various business activities of the Company to create long-term stockholder value.
+The primary purpose of our Sustainability Committee is to assist the Board in overseeing our compliance with all laws, regulations and Company policies and procedures related to material environmental, social and governance ("ESG") matters, including our stakeholder engagement program as it relates to ESG and the establishment and retention of a sustainable and diverse workforce.
+Our Sustainability Committee also oversees governance in relation to ESG matters and management's process for establishing and implementing a strategy to integrate sustainability into various business activities of the Company to create long-term stockholder value.